Lift Vault

 Pros and Cons

-• Dips are a compound exercise that builds and strengthens the chest, triceps, and shoulders.
+• Compound lift that builds the chest, triceps, and shoulders at once.

 Dips Cons